MikePacey/Lancaster-HEC/docs/gpu.rst

 Multi-node GPU jobs
 -------------------

-Jobs which scale well to large number of GPUs can request multiple GPU nodes for each job.
+Jobs which scale well to large numbers of GPUs can request multiple GPU nodes for each job.
 The following example requests all (3) GPUs on 2 nodes:

 .. code-block:: bash